What is the Amortization of Intangible Assets?

 - It helps the firm to show a higher value of assets and more income on the firm’s financial statements.

-The use of amortization of intangible assets is beneficial for the firm.
-Amortization helps in assessing the value of the amortized asset with ease.
+The use of the amortization of intangible assets is beneficial for the firm.
+It helps in assessing the value of the amortized asset with ease.
 At the same time, it helps in assessing the benefits of owning it.
 It, moreover, helps the firm by reducing the tax burden they possess.
-The amortization of capital expenses helps the firm to always possess a minimum financial security.
+The amortization of capital expenses helps the firm to always possess minimum financial security.

 Amortization of Intangible Assets Video

-This has been a guide to what is Amortization of Intangible Assets along with practical examples of Google Inc. Here we also discuss uses and advantages of amortization of intangible assets.
+This has been a guide to what is Amortization of Intangible Assets and its definition.
+Here we discuss how to calculate amortization along with practical examples of Google Inc. Here we also discuss the uses and advantages of the amortization of intangible assets.
 You may also have a look at following articles on accounting –